-Pope Ends Visit To A Disillusioned Ireland, Where Church Authority Has Declined
+Pope Ends Visit To A Disillusioned Ireland, Where Church Authority Has Plunged

-Pope Ends Visit To A Disillusioned Ireland, Where Church Authority Has Declined
+Pope Ends Visit To A Disillusioned Ireland, Where Church Authority Has Plunged

 Back in 1979, Pope John Paul II arrived in Ireland to an outpouring of love, affection and enormous crowds, including an estimated 1.2 million people for a Mass in Dublin's Phoenix Park.
 Among the faithful that day was Carmel Malone.